GianniGuava/Tic-Tac-Toe-Games/README.md

 This repository contains 3 Tic-Tac-Toe variants (currently), with more on the way!
 Each variant was built using C++ in VSCode and is designed to run in the terminal of whatever programming application or IDE you use.

+Of the currently released variants, playing for X and O requires user input.
+Bring a friend or play against yourself!

 ## Features:
 ### Released:
 - Basic Tic-Tac-Toe: The original Tic-Tac-Toe